 This popular article was updated in 2020 to provide the most helpful and accurate guidance.

 What is a Web Server?

-Since the web server sits between your browser and the requested file, it can perform processing that is not possible by opening an HTML file directly.
+Since the web server sits between your browser and the requested file, it can perform processing that’s not possible by opening an HTML file directly.
 For example, it can parse PHP code which connects to a database and returns data.

-You can use your host’s web server for testing, but uploading will become tiresome and changes could go live before they had been fully tested.
+You can use your host’s web server for testing, but uploading will become tiresome and changes could go live before they’ve been fully tested.
 What you need is a local web server installation.

-In general, I would recommend using the web server software that your web host uses.
-Unless you are creating ASP.NET applications on Microsoft IIS, your host is likely to use Apache: the most widespread and fully-featured web server available.
-It is open-source project so it does not cost anything to download or install.
+In general, it’s good to use the web server software that your web host uses.
+Unless you’re creating ASP.NET applications on Microsoft IIS, your host is likely to use Apache — the most widespread and fully-featured web server available.
+It’s an open-source project, so it doesn’t cost anything to download or install.

-The following instructions describe how to install Apache on Windows.
-Mac OSX comes with Apache and PHP, although you might need to enable them.
+The following instructions describe how to install Apache on Windows. macOS comes with Apache and PHP.
 Most Linux users will have Apache pre-installed or available in the base repositories.

-There are some excellent all-in-one Windows distributions that contain Apache, PHP, MySQL and other applications in a single installation file, e.g. XAMPP (including a Mac version), WampServer and Web.Developer.
-There is nothing wrong with using these packages, although manually installing Apache will help you learn more about the system and its configuration options.
+There are some excellent all-in-one Windows server distributions that contain Apache, PHP, MySQL and other applications in a single installation file — such as XAMPP (for Windows, Linux and macOS), WampServer and WampDeveloper Pro.
+There’s nothing wrong with using these packages, although manually installing Apache will help you learn more about the system and its configuration options.